atsushieno/fluidsynth-midi-service-j/README.md

 ## Scope of the project

 This application is built as a proof-of-concept and dogfooding for fluidsynth Android audio drivers.
 It wouldn't bring best user experiences and features.
 For example, the MIDI player is based on Kotlin which is not optimal.

+## Licenses

+fluidsynth-midi-service-j sources themselves are distributed under the MIT license.

+Fluidsynth binaries are bundled within the package builds, and it is released under the LGPL v2.1 license.

+fluidsynth-jna depends on JNA and is bundled within the package builds, and it is distributed under either LGPL v2.1 license or Apache v2.0 license.

+fluidsynth-jna depends on JNAerator at build time.
+No runtime dependency.
+And it is distributed under LGPL v3.0 license.